List of Jimmy Neutron characters: Jet Fusion

+Jet Fusion (voiced by Christian Slater in the TV Series and Dave Fouquette in the video game) is an athlete, actor, and spy who is admired by Jimmy, Carl, and Sheen.
+His name is a play on James Bond and he wears a tuxedo with the sleeves torn off.

 Villains

 Yolkians

 The Yolkians are a race of egg yolk-like aliens in egg-like anti-gravity suits:

 King Goobot V

-King Goobot V (voiced by Patrick Stewart in the film, S. Scott Bullock in the TV series, Joe Whyte in the video game) is the Yolkian King who appears in the 2001 film and the episodes "The Eggpire Strikes Back" and "League of Villains" where he is one of the main antagonists of the franchise.
-He had his armada kidnap all the parents in Retroville and attempted to sacrifice them to the Yolkian god, Poultra, a giant monstrous chicken.
-He was stopped by Jimmy and all the other children.
+King Goobot V (voiced by Patrick Stewart in the film, S. Scott Bullock in the TV series and Joe Whyte in the video game) is the king of the Yolkians.
+In the film, Goobot has his armada kidnap all the parents in Retroville and attempts to sacrifice them to the Yolkian god Poultra, a giant monstrous chicken.
+He is stopped by Jimmy and all the other children.

-He later returned in "The Eggpire Strikes Back" wanting to make amends with Retroville while claiming that Poultra made them do those awful things.
-This ploy was part of King Goobot's plot to get into Jimmy's lab and use his cloning machine to recreate Poultra.
-King Goobot was defeated again by Jimmy.
+Goobot returns in the TV series episode "The Eggpire Strikes Back", wanting to make amends with Retroville and claiming that Poultra forced him into evil.
+This ploy was part of Goobot's plot to get into Jimmy's lab and use his cloning machine to recreate Poultra.
+King Goobot is defeated again by Jimmy.

 In "The League of Villains", King Goobot formed the titular team by gathering Junkman, Baby Eddie, Grandma Taters, Eustace Strytch, Professor Finbarr Calamitous, Beautiful Gorgeous, and the Space Bandits in a plot to get revenge on Jimmy Neutron.